venkateshk111/terraform-beginners-guide/03-Terraform-Terminologies/README.md

 ### Provider:

-- **Definition:** A Terraform provider is a **plugin** that enables Terraform to interact with a specific infrastructure or service provider.
+- A Terraform provider is a **plugin** that enables Terraform to interact with a specific infrastructure or service provider.
 - Providers are responsible for **translating the Terraform configurations into API calls that create, modify, or delete resources** in the target environment.

 - **Example:**